-Almost everything what happens, happens somewhere.
 Activities of mankind are closely connected to the surface or near the surface of the Earth.
 Today, 70-80% of the tasks solved by local government are geographically related.
 In many situations knowledge of the place where something happens can be critically important.
 Data which contain spatial information are special - they allow to link place, time and attributes.
-Spatial data can be connected to any space, not only to the Earth but people mostly use data connected to the Earth which are very often called geographic data.
-GIS are usually used to process and analyze geographic data [17].
+People mostly use data connected to the Earth, so called geographic data/information but spatial data can be connected to any space.
+GIS are usually used as a software tool to process and analyze geographic data [20].

 Importance of solving spatially oriented problems and making spatially influenced decisions have been recognized for several years.
-Many spatial decision support systems (SDSS) have been proposed and an influence of utilization of GIS as a SDSS on decisionmaker performance was studied [4].
-Route planning is a significant branch of GIS and SDSS utilization [14].
-Planning facility location is another typical example of a solved problem, e.g. shopping mall location [3].
-Utilization of GIS in crisis management is a very important issue, e.g. a Multi-Criteria SDSS was proposed to help manage flooding [16].
+Many spatial decision support systems (SDSS) have been proposed and an influence of utilization of GIS as a SDSS on decisionmaker performance was studied [3].
+So, interest of managers and users in utilization of spatial information and services increases rapidly.

+Environment impact assessment [31], environment protection [11, 23] and route planning belong to significant branches of GIS and SDSS utilization [17, 23].
+Utilization of GIS in crisis management is a very important issue, e.g. a Multi-Criteria SDSS was proposed to help manage flooding [19] or another GIS Based Multicriteria Decision Making Tool was proposed to help select proper remediation technology [8].
+Solid waste management and time and cost minimization can be given as an example of utilization GIS for solving a practical problem [23].